blamebutton/docmaker/README.md

 `$ docmaker <dir>`

-Docmaker will
+Docmaker will try to find `docmaker.yaml` in the current directory or above and resolve all filepaths specified in the config relative to this `project directory`.

 ## Config

-Via a config file called `docmaker.yaml` you can specify pages to render, which data to use and which layout html file the document should use.
+Via a config file called `docmaker.yaml` you can specify pages to render, which data to load and which layout HTML file the document should use.

+### Example

 ```yaml
 layout: layout.html